 Enhancing SNAP Benefits

-• Adjust Benefits by Geographic Cost of Living: Consider the price differences between regions during the SNAP program, especially where accommodation is expensive and it is challenging to get by with minimal allocation of funds for food.
+Adjust Benefits by Geographic Cost of Living: Consider the price differences between regions during the SNAP program, especially where accommodation is expensive and it is challenging to survive with minimal food funds allocated.

-• Consider Time Constraints for Meal Preparation: Acknowledge the situation that low-wage workers face as they have limited time to make a quick, nutritious meal.
-Provide manageable SNAP benefits towards quick and healthy meal options as a solution.
+Consider Time Constraints for Meal Preparation: Acknowledge that low-wage workers have limited time to prepare nutritious meals.
+Provide manageable SNAP benefits for quick and healthy meal options as a solution.

 Reducing Food Waste

-• Implement Uniform Labeling Standards: Ensure consistency of food labels to eliminate the difficulties of the similarity of best-by, use-by, and sell-by dates and, hence, abstain from food choosing from the rubbish.
+Implement Uniform Labeling Standards: Ensure consistency of food labels to eliminate the difficulties of similarity of best-by, use-by, and sell-by dates and, hence, avoid rubbish food choices.

 Offering Free School Lunches

-• Universal Free School Meals: Make lunch an obligation for all students and ensure their food is nutritious to provide an equitable way to enrich all lives.
+- Universal Free School Meals: Make lunch an obligation for all students and ensure their food is nutritious.
+This would provide an equitable way to enrich all lives.
 Lunch is central to education and health.

 Benefits Include:

-• Since this is the goal, it will lead to less discrimination.
-Thus, there is more active involvement in community meal programs.
+- This goal will lead to less discrimination and more active involvement in community meal programs.

 Overcoming food insecurity requires a broader approach, which includes immediate solutions and long-term perspectives.

-By revising federal nutrition programs such as SNAP, implementing ways to reduce food waste, and offering universal free school lunches, it is possible to achieve a lot in the fight against hunger and the health and success of young generations.
+Revising federal nutrition programs such as SNAP, implementing ways to reduce food waste, and offering universal free school lunches can achieve great results in the fight against hunger and in ensuring the health and success of young generations.

 These solutions help treat the effects of food insecurity and get to their roots, and they are the first step to a better and more just society.